ANTZ314/linux/terminal.md

 	b* .txt	- Any file beginning with 'b' & ending with '.txt' [abc]*	- Any file starting with 'a', 'b' or 'c'

+Print all files in all sub-folders (Recursive directory listing):

+	$ ls -R
+	$ find /dir/ -print
+	$ du -a

 ---
 #### Unzip file: